-From late 14c. as "a heavenly place; a state of bliss."
-Plural use in sense of "sky" probably is from Ptolemaic theory of space as composed of many spheres, but it also formerly was used in the same sense as the singular in Biblical language, as a translation of Hebrew plural shamayim.
-Heaven-sent (adj.) attested from 1640s.
+The English word is attested from late 14c. as "a heavenly place; a state of bliss."
+The plural use in sense of "sky" probably is from the Ptolemaic theory of space as composed of many spheres, but it also formerly was used in the same sense in the singular in Biblical language, as a translation of Hebrew plural shamayim.
+Heaven-sent (adj.) is attested from 1640s.